 - Web client unit tests..
 700+ tests on atomic functions of the web application

 - Web client functional tests.
-350+ tests web automation with Watir.
-We test several versions of Firefox and Chrome.
-They are automatically launched on the web application, loading data and testing common features (clustering, renaming, tagging, sending to other sites, generating reports, etc.).
+350+ tests web automation with Cypress.
+We test several supported versions of Firefox and Chrome, and possibly legacy versions (see the Dockerfile).
+The tests are launched on the web application, loading data and testing common features (clustering, renaming, tagging, sending to other sites, generating reports, etc.).

 - Web server unit tests 80+ tests on atomic functions of the web server

 - Web server functional tests 140+ tests simulating actual data exchange and queries to the web server throughout its API

 - Hosting monitoring.
 We monitor our public server as well as remote maintened servers.

 Continuous integration (CI) consists in systematically testing the modification brought to the code (either on the algorithm or on the web application).
 This is used since 2017, and the test coverage regularly improves.

 Continuous delivery (CD) consists in systematically deploying new releases when the tests succeed.
 We aim at reaching this point on the public test server (app.vidjil.org).
 As of 2020, we have automated delivery that is still triggered by the core developpers.

 However, on production servers used in routine analysis, we do not use CD but rather qualified delivery.
 In collaboration with members of the consortium, we identify releases to be deployed.
 Some consortium members have also they own qualification tests to double-check new releases, and we provide to them additional qualification documents, for example for certification purposes.